 Fred has participated in a number of interviews that help tell the story of PPS's work and growth in the Placemaking movement:

 *Fred Kent, founder of Project for Public Spaces, has retired.
 The Board and staff of PPS wish to thank Fred for his pioneering work in placemaking over more than four decades; for his leadership and service to the many individuals and communities who have benefitted from his vision.
-We wish him well, and we are committed to building on the global movement that Fred has started and will continue to turn everything upside down in order to turn it right side up.
-Gary Toth, collaborator and partner of PPS for more than a decade, will be acting as interim CEO until a new CEO is appointed.
+Fred is followed by CEO Phil Myrick, who will continue to advance the PPS mission of helping people everywhere to create and sustain public spaces that build strong communities.
+We wish Fred all the best, and we are committed to building on the global movement that Fred has started — and to "turning everything upside-down in order to turn it right-side up."